-- Pokémon Speak: "Hodor" is the only word he says.
+- Pokémon Speak: "Hodor" is the only word he says, so he's been named after this.
 Subverted with the revelation that his real name is "Wylis".

 - Put on a Bus: Does not appear in Season 5, same as the rest of the characters in Bran's storyline.

 - Right Man in the Wrong Place: In order for Bran to become the Three-Eyed Raven, he needed a completely obedient pack mule/wheelchair/living barricade that could delay the White Walkers.
 Since Wylis was both a servant of the Starks and the literal biggest man on campus, it had to be him.

 - Stable Time Loop: He's on the receiving end of one that was responsible for him becoming Hodor in the first place.
 When he was young, he suffered some sort of mental break that caused him to start repeating the same word over and over, and reduced his intelligence to that of a small child.
 About forty or so years later, Bran wargs into him to help hold off the attack on the Three-Eyed Raven's Cave to buy them time, and while doing so is greenseeing a memory of the day Wylis became Hodor.
 Bran accidentally wargs into Wylis while in this vision, thus causing the mental break that turned Wylis into Hodor, which would set him on the path in life that would put him where he needs to be for Bran to warg into him in the past.
 In addition to this, Meera ordering present Hodor to "Hold the Door" to prevent the Wights from breaking through influenced Bran's greensight warging, so when Wylis started seizing up he kept repeating a single phrase; "Hold the Door."
 This eventually got corrupted down into just "Hodor", and would be the only word that he would say for the rest of his life.